AFSCME Local 2732 rallies after one week on strike

 Elizabeth Wentling, daughter of a Cedar Haven resident, spoke about the exceptional care provided by Local 2732 members, and how they deserve better than what has been offered to them.

-“If my dad’s nurses can’t take a sick day, that’s not safe for them or my dad,” Wentling said in reference to the owner’s attempt to impose just 15 days of paid time off on the nurses for sick, personal and vacation days, with no paid holidays.
+“If the people who care for my dad get sick, but don’t have enough sick days and have to work anyway, they are not safe, and my dad is not safe,” Wentling said in reference to the owner’s attempt to impose just 15 days of paid time off on the nurses for sick, personal and vacation days, with no paid holidays.

 The support from residents, family of residents, the Lebanon community and fellow union members has been invaluable.
 Rick Bloomingdale and Frank Snyder of Pennsylvania AFL-CIO made it clear that the 700,000 union members in Pennsylvania are behind Local 2732 members every step of the way.